 - Don’t decide on orthopedic surgery for the money, fame, or popularity.

-- Look inside yourself and decide on what's going to make you happy.
+- Look inside yourself and choose what’s going to make you happy.
 Pick a specialty you can be happy doing 15-20 years down the line.
-That's what's going to keep you going to work everyday And that's what's going to keep you happy with your work and home life and give you the most success.
+That’s what’s going to keep you going to work every day And that’s what’s going to keep you happy with your work and home life and give you the most success.

 Links and Other Resources:

 - Related episode: Orthopedic Surgery Match Data Deep Dive